 Competing in his first Olympics, Andre De Grasse ran a new personal best in the 100m final in Rio, to capture a bronze medal behind Justin Gatlin of the USA and Usain Bolt of Jamaica.
 In the semi-finals of the 200m, Andre lowered his own Canadian record, running 19.80 before racing to a silver medal in the final behind Usain Bolt.
 He went on to win his third medal of the Games, anchoring the men’s 4x100m relay team to a bronze medal in a new national record time of 37.64.

 The COVID-19 pandemic limited Andre’s 2020 season to competing in just a few meets in Florida but he took full advantage of the extra year of training, as a result of the postponed Olympics, to enhance his power and strength.
-Andre’s 2021 season started of fast with a sub-10 second 100m clocking in his first race.
+Andre’s 2021 season started off fast with a sub-10 second 100m clocking in his first race.
 However, inconsistent results followed through two trips to Europe in preparation for his second Olympics in Tokyo.
-Showing great resilience and patience, Andre stuck to the faith that he and his coach had done everything necessary to peak for optimal performance in Tokyo.
+Demonstrating great resilience and patience, Andre drew confidence in the fact that had done everything necessary to peak for optimal performance in Tokyo.

 After falling short in nine previous Olympic and World Championship finals, Andre was able to finally capture that elusive gold medal in winning the 200m final in 19.62 seconds, a blistering fast time that eclipsed his own Canadian record he had set just a day earlier in the semi-final.
-De Grasse also matched his 2016 achievements with a pair of Bronze medals earned in the 100m (where Andre would also notch a personal best time of 9.89 seconds) and 4x100m relay races.
+De Grasse also matched his 2016 achievements with a bronze medal earned in the 100m where he lowered his personal best time to 9.89 seconds and silver medal in the 4x100m relay.

 Andre’s hallmark lightning fast closing speed was evident across all events.
-Andre left Tokyo with a perfect ten-for-ten record winning medals in each and every World Championship and Olympic final he’s contested.
+Andre left Tokyo with a perfect ten-for-ten record, winning medals in each and every World Championship and Olympic final he’d contested throughout his career.
 But Andre’s sensational season 2021 season didn’t end there.
-Next up was the Diamond League Prefontaine Classic in Eugene, Oregon where Andre won the 100m in a wind-aided time of 9.74.
-He would go back over to Europe on last time for a handful of races, either winning or finishing on the podium in each one.
+Next up was the Diamond League Prefontaine Classic in Eugene, Oregon where Andre won the 100m in a wind-aided time of 9.74 beating a stellar field in the process.